code-mattclaffey/performance-kit/hidden-images/readme.md

 # Hidden Images

 ## Introduction
-Some website have functionality where they can hide components on a website using the CMS.
+Some websites have functionality where they can hide components on a website using the CMS.
 Maybe the image is set to `display: none;` at a certain breakpoint in the code.
-Something we as developers tend to forget that the image is still loading in our browser making it very slow for the breakpoint used to hide the image.
-There are many factors to why this can happen such as time contraints, just doing a quick fix/change or lack of understanding of what will happen if its done that way.
+As developers, we tend to forget is that the image is still loading in our browser making it very slow for the breakpoint used to hide the image.
+There are many factors to why this can happen such as time contraints, just doing a quick fix/change and lack of understanding of what will happen if its done that way.

 Even though these images are hidden visually, they are still being requested & downloaded by the browser.
 I call this wasteful page weight.